-In the Diocese of Salisbury, we recognise the need to provide a safe, warm environment for children, youth and adults so that those who have suffered abuse feel supported and welcome.
+'Safeguarding' is the umbrella term covering child protection and the protection of vulnerable adults.
+In the Diocese of Salisbury, we recognise the need to provide a safe, warm environment for children, youth and adults.
+This includes providing an environment where those who have suffered abuse feel supported and welcome.

-We also recognise that, to achieve this, we need to create an atmosphere of knowledgeable awareness where the unthinkable can be thought and discussed.
+We recognise that, to achieve a safe environment, we need to create an atmosphere of knowledgeable awareness where the unthinkable can be thought and discussed.

 We also recognise that to help and support those giving their time to nurture children, young people and adults within the Church, clear guidelines, training and advice need to be given.

 On the link pages you will find details about safeguarding children, young people and vulnerable adults.
 We have also given links to other relevant sites.
 If you cannot find what you need, please do not hesitate to contact us.

 Official Diocesan Guidance